adukofi31/Learning-demo/Readme.md

 # DEMO

-Ishmael Aidoo is starting new career
+Ishmael Aidoo is starting a new career.